Eighth Step Coffee House

 The Eighth Step Coffee House was founded in Albany New York in 1967 by FOCUS CHURCHES, a coalition of local historic churches dedicated to street ministry without proselytizing, and for its first 30 years "The Step" had its office and coffeehouse in the basement of historic First Presbyterian Church at the corner of State and Willett Streets along Washington Park.

 Located near Lark Street, a Center Square area popular with students from the University at Albany, College of Saint Rose and other colleges nearby, The Step attracted crowds of students and young adults from its opening night in 1967, and quickly evolved into an autonomous 501c3 nonprofit.
 Open seven days a week, it was run by a small staff and volunteer crew.
 Funding came from gate receipts (70% went to the night's performer), memberships and until 2000, FOCUS funding.
 At its peak in the 1970s, it boasted 2,000-3,000 members.

-By 1985, smaller concerts (100 people) and the weekly Open Mike - the regions largest - were held in the basement coffeehouse.
+By 1985, smaller concerts (100 people) and the weekly Open Mike - the region's largest - were held in the basement coffeehouse.
 Larger (400+) concerts were presented upstairs on the church Assembly Hall's wooden stage, a space dubbed by The Step "8th Step Upstairs" and featuring two Tiffany Windows, one a commemorative window for Joseph Henry.

 The Eighth Step also introduced contradancing to the Capital Region, the brainchild of traditional musician Bill Spenceh while working with The Step.
 This traditional form of New England line dancing exploded in popularity around the region, with several organizations coordinating their own monthly series to provide packed weekly dances with live music on every weekend.
 The annual 3-day Old Songs Festival, directed by Andy Spence (married to Bill), featured a high-energy dance area that ran into the wee hours of every festival night.

 Meanwhile, The Eighth Step presented the finest musicians of national, international, regional, local, and sometimes no repute.
 It found its niche in presenting contemporary singer-songwriters, but also Celtic, jazz, bluegrass, folk rock, comedy, folk dance performance and classes, and theatre including popular improv sessions.
 The Step provided space for North River Friends of Clearwater, the Irish music sessions Comheoltis, Pick'n & Sing'n Gathering'.

 "The Step" eventually outgrew its original home, and in 2000 took over historic Cohoes Music Hall at the invitation of the new Cohoes mayor.
 In 2003, after three successful seasons, it left Cohoes and became what one regional arts writer dubbed "a traveling feast," presenting concerts on many regional stages: RPI, Proctors, Steamer 10, Schenectady Civic Theatre, University at Albany's Page and Chancellors Halls, and more.
 In 2007 it accepted a residency at Proctor's Theatre in Schenectady, New York, where it remains.